 However, the long-term impacts of transport-related injuries within the EU are to a large extent unknown (ETSC, 2007).
-Many national estimates do not take account of the cost of long-term disability resulting from road traffic crashes and associated intangible costs.
-Injuries reported as being minor at the time of crash can often lead to costly long-term disability.
-One British study (Murray et al., 2001), which contributed to subsequent national crash cost estimates, monitored the costs to the Health and Social Security services of treatment of patients with whiplash and fractures over a 4 year period.
-For fracture injuries, the largest single cost to the Health Service was in-patient treatment and for 'whiplash' patients physiotherapy was the largest single cost.
-Long-term disability also brings, however, many intangible costs to the patient and family.
-Work is urgently required to establish the long-term impacts of serious health loss in road traffic crashes to inform policymaking in EU countries.
+Many national estimates do not take account of the cost of long-term disability and associated intangible costs resulting from road traffic accidents.
+Injuries reported as being minor at the time of accident can often lead to costly long-term disability.
+One British study (Murray et al, 2001), which contributed to subsequent national accident cost estimates, monitored the costs to the health and social security services of treatment of patients with whiplash and fractures over a four-year period.
+For fracture injuries, the largest single cost to the health service was in-patient treatment and for 'whiplash' patients physiotherapy was the largest single cost.
+Long-term disability also brings many costs - both tangible and intangible - to the patient and family.